Updated: Sep 26

 this list goes on and on and on and yes, I wrote the above to make you think 'what the actual fuck?'

-As you can see, it's hard to get up in the morning and not find a few layers of triggers already in place for a migraneur.
+As you can imagine, it's hard to get up in the morning and not find a few layers of triggers already in place for a migraneur.

-So, we were going to manage just a small part of the overall triggers and a smaller part of what would tip me over my threshhold.
-These bio-identical hormones should eliminate some, but not all, of the migraines that were triggered by a huge drop in hormones.
+So, we were going to manage just a small part of the overall triggers and a smaller part of what would tip me over my thresh-hold.
+These bio-identical hormones should (should) eliminate some (some), but not all, of the migraines that were triggered by a huge drop in hormones.

-There were many diagnoses over the years including premature ovarian failure, chronic and stress migraines, hormonal migraines (and non-hormonal migraines - don't ask) deterioration in the cervical spine causing nausea, vomiting and head pain, possible cyclical vomiting syndrome and mid-way through these twelve years the absolutely fabulous addition of sexual dysfunction and vaginismus was added to the long list of 'wow, I actually didn't think of that going wrong too....fantastic!'
-The latter (and I think I will just call it 'the latter' from now on rather than the 'V' word) could be a given with anyone experiencing daily pain but I really wouldn't know because even my GP and woman's health nurse and women's health specialist did anything they could to not talk about it with me.
+There were many diagnoses over the years including premature ovarian failure, chronic and stress migraines, hormonal migraines and non-hormonal migraines - um, one doctor told me that menopausal women 'don't have hormones' - deterioration/twisting and fusion in the cervical spine causing nausea, vomiting and head pain, possible cyclical vomiting syndrome and mid-way through these twelve years the absolutely fabulous addition of sexual dysfunction and vaginismus was added to the long list of 'wow, I actually didn't think of that going wrong too....fantastic!!!'
+This really should be a given with anyone experiencing daily debilitating pain but I really wouldn't know because most doctors and nurses did anything they could to not talk about it with me.
 To be honest, the migraine pain made it hard to focus on any other area of worry in my life.

 In an attempt to end the cycles of migraine upon migraine ad nauseam, pun intended, and the distress it was causing in my life I tried: